 Each student then focuses on a specific topic of research and begins a preliminary investigation of that topic.
 The initial results are presented during a comprehensive oral evaluation, which is administered by the members of the student's Special Committee.
 The objective of this examination, usually taken in the third year, is to evaluate a student's ability to undertake original research at the Ph.D. level.

 The final oral examination, a public defense of the dissertation, is taken before the Special Committee.

 To encourage students to explore areas other than Computer Science, the department requires that students complete an outside minor.
 Cornell offers almost 90 fields from which a minor can be chosen.
-Some students elect to minor in related fields such as Mathematics, Electrical Engineering, or Operations Research.
-Others use this opportunity to pursue interests as diverse as Music, Theater, Women's Studies, Philosophy, and Finance.
+Some students elect to minor in related fields such as Applied Mathematics, Information Science, Electrical Engineering, or Operations Research.
+Others use this opportunity to pursue interests as diverse as Music, Theater, Psychology, Women's Studies, Philosophy, and Finance.

 The computer science Ph.D. program complies with the requirements of the Cornell Graduate School, which include requirements on residency, minimum grades, examinations, and dissertation.

 The Department also administers a very small 2-year Master of Science program (with thesis).
 Students in this program serve as teaching assistants and receive full tuition plus a stipend for their services.